Societal effects of negligible senescence

 The societal effects of negligible senescence consider a scenario where negligible senescence is achieved on a societal wide level in humans.
 There is much controversy about the realistic timeline of such a scenario.
 The predictions vary in time starting from 2037 till later than the 21st century.
-The effects of negligible senescence has a profound impact on economy, climate, demographics and impacts social structures.
+The effects of negligible senescence will have a profound impact on the economy, climate, demographics, and social structures.
 The baseline scenario ceteris paribus of negligible senescence is more population growth while a larger healthier labor force would spur economic growth.

 Definition and characteristics

-Senescence is defined as the gradual deterioration of functional characteristics.
-The word senescence can either refer to cellular senescence or to senescence of a whole organism.
-Negligible senescence is therefore defined as the lack of senescence or a very small amount of senescence.
-Which implies that mortality and morbidity from most causes is eliminated.
+Senescence is defined as the gradual deterioration of functional characteristics in living organisms.
+The word senescence can either refer to cellular senescence or to the senescence of a whole organism.
+Negligible senescence is therefore defined as the lack of senescence or a very small amount of senescence, which implies that mortality and morbidity from most causes is eliminated.
 The term was introduced by biogerentologist Caleb Finch to denote organisms that do not exhibit evidence of biological aging and was further popularized by gerontologist Aubrey de Grey.

 Proximity of a negligible senescence society

 The timeline wherein humanity will achieve a negligible senescence scenario is unclear.
 For instance, in the Worldbank projections of demographics until 2050 death rate per 1,000 is increasing year-on-year thus implying no projection of negligible senescence before 2050.
-Although visionaries like Yuval Noah Harari do mention the possibility of a negligible senescence society Noah also remarks that he seems this is not likely to happen in the 21st century.
-Only a few people have publicly announced that they deem negligible senescence likely in the 21st century, such as Aubrey de Grey, founder of the SENS Research Foundation.
+Although visionaries like Yuval Noah Harari do mention the possibility of a negligible senescence society, Noah also remarks that he does not think that this is likely to happen in the 21st century.
+Only a few people have publicly announced that they deem negligible senescence likely in the 21st century, including Aubrey de Grey, founder of the SENS Research Foundation.

 Societal impact

 Demographics

-The impact of negligible senescence on worldwide demographics is widely accepted.
+That negligible senescence will have a great impact on worldwide demographics is widely accepted.
 Coale noted that a shift toward near-immortality would have the same long-term impact on population growth as a 10% increase in the fertility rate.
-As the death rate per thousand people will drop from roughly 10 per thousand (1% per year) to near zero this would thus add an extra 1% population growth each year.
+As the death rate per thousand people will drop from roughly 10 per thousand (1% per year) to near zero, this would add an extra 1% population growth each year.